malidiab/CSKN/README.md

 1- easy to use and free
 2- map is in JSON format. so we can modify the map easily or switch the mind map software.
-3- you can search the map using "Ctrl+F"
+3- you can search the map using "Ctrl+F" for full features of this cool mind mapping tool :  http://discover.mindmup.com/geeks